The #1 Cause of Bloating and How to Overcome It

 How to Treat SIBO and Banish Bloating for Good

-Once you’ve determined with the proper tests that it is in fact SIBO causing your bloating and GI distress, I recommend following a 3-step approach to get the bacteria under control and restore your gut’s natural balance.
+Diagnosing SIBO can be done with the proper tests.
+However, I often determined the presence of SIBO by carefully evaluating the symptoms.
+Once you know that SIBO is causing your bloating and GI distress, I recommend following a 3-step approach.
+This will get the bacteria under control and restore your gut’s natural balance.

 Step 1: Starve the Overgrown Bacteria

-While starving the overgrown bacteria, you’ll want to eat plenty of non-starchy vegetables, leafy greens, lean proteins, and healthy fats, with minimal fruit.
+Instead, you’ll eat plenty of non-starchy vegetables, leafy greens, lean proteins, and healthy fats, with minimal fruit.
 Berries are a good low-carb, low-sugar option if you need to satisfy your sweet tooth.

 Step 2: Prune the Bacteria

-In my practice, I typically used the antibiotics Xifaxan and Neomyacin to attack the bad bacteria, depending on which type of gas is predominantly produced (hydrogen or methane).
+In my practice, I typically used the antibiotics Xifaxan and Neomyacin to attack the bad bacteria.
 Xifaxan is more effective against hydrogen-dominant SIBO, and Neomyacin tends to be more successful with methane-dominant SIBO.
 These antibiotics work exceptionally well to kill the pathogenic bacteria with the least amount of disruption to your good bacteria.

 Step 3: Restore Your Good Bacteria

 Taking back your health—and fitting into your jeans—is only three simple steps away.
-As you take these steps to clear your body of SIBO, you will come to realize that the bloating you were experiencing is NOT normal.
+As you begin to clear your body of SIBO, you’ll realize that the bloating you were experiencing is NOT normal.
 You will also start enjoying meals once again without the fear of gas, cramping, and abdominal distension.